SchulzLab/TFML/README.md

 ##Install

 Download TFML from github.
-Then add the following directory into your $PATH.
+Then add the following directories to your $PATH.
 * export PATH=$PATH:path of TFML/bin
 * export PATH=$PATH:path of TFML/scripts

-You can run command "echo $PATH" to check if the directory is added into $PATH correctly.
+You can run command "echo $PATH" to check if the directory was added to $PATH correctly.

-Then, go to TFML/bin, execute following command.
+Then, go to TFML/bin, execute the following command.

     qmake -config release -o Makefile ../src/TFML.pro
     make

 ##Usage

-To start TFML, you can run by following command in TFML/bin or anywhere if you already add TFML into your $PATH.
+To start TFML, you can run in TFML/bin or anywhere if you already added TFML into your $PATH.

     TFML

-###Setup ypur project
+###Setup your project
-1. Create new project or load exsited project by clicking **File->New project/Open project**.
+1. Create a new project or load existing project by clicking **File->New project/Open project**.
 If you create a new project, the new project directory will be created in *~/TFML_project/your_new_project* automatically.
-If you want to load your existed project, go to the directory in *~/TFML_project/your_project* and click *your_project.pro*.
-You have to either create a new project or load a existed one before you can do any analysis.
+If you want to load your existing project, go to the directory in *~/TFML_project/your_project* and click *your_project.pro*.
+You have to either create a new project or load an existing one before you can do any analysis.

 2. Load your file or directory by clicking **File->Open File/Open Directory**.
-The file or directory will be added into the FileList which is the window in upper left corner.
+The file or directory will be added into the FileList which is the window in the upper left corner.

 ###Data preprocessing